-Amy Kind, MD, PhD is an Associate Professor at the UW School of Medicine and Public Health, founding Director of the UW Department of Medicine Health Services and Care Research Program and Director of the Madison VA Dementia and Cognitive Care Clinic.
-As a practicing geriatrician and a PhD health services/implementation scientist, she leads a robust research program focused on assessing and improving care for highly vulnerable and disadvantaged older adult populations, especially those with Alzheimer’s Disease (AD) and other dementias.
+Amy Kind: Amy Kind, MD, PhD is a Professor in the Division of Geriatrics and Gerontology at the UW School of Medicine and Public Health, founding Director of the UW SMPH Center for Health Disparities Research, Director of the UW Department of Medicine Health Services and Care Research Program, and Director of the Madison VA Dementia and Cognitive Care Clinic.
+She is one of the few physicians in the country with PhD training in population health, an active research laboratory in health disparities and geo-analytics, clinical training in geriatrics and memory disorders, and a translational research agenda focused on vulnerable older adult populations with Alzheimer’s Disease

 Associate Professor of Medicine